SamiMortage/PhotoManager/README.md

 # PhotoManager
 /* Project Overview: */

-A photo management program that has the following features:
+Worked in a group of four people and implemented a photo management program that has the following features:

 The user wants to be able to manage a set of tags independently from any images.
 This tag set should persist through a quit and restart.
 The user